LLNL/lbann/docs/BuildingLBANN.md

         ml gcc/7.3.0 mvapich2/2.3 cuda/10.0.130

-+ Create baseline versions of the user-level :Spack configuation files, `spack_environment.md`.
++ Create baseline versions of the user-level spack configuation files.
+See [here](spack_environment.md) for details.

 + Establish a spack environment and install software dependencies: